The 7 Best Dining Chairs, as Inspired by Our Favorite Spaces

 The Last Word

 Whether it’s a modern dining chair or cheap dining chair, aesthetics is usually priority number one, but designers note comfort is just as important.
 “Everyone has different thoughts on what is comfortable.
-Some people don’t like chairs with openings in the back or don’t like upholstered chairs because of food on the fabric,” shares Baker.
+Some people don’t like chairs with openings in the back or don’t like upholstered chairs because of food on the fabric,” says Baker.
 “Some people want chairs to be wipeable, in which case a wood or plastic chair is more ideal, but it’s always an important conversation to have initially because it’s so subjective.”